• Skip to primary navigation

 How to Follow an MSPI Diet without Starving

-When looking for recipes, the following labels are helpful:
+When looking for recipes, the following labels are helpful.
+These labels mean that milk products aren’t included:

 • Vegan (no dairy)